dialmaster/spotify_monitor/README.md

   - AI-powered age appropriateness evaluations for songs and podcasts
   - Auto-skip functionality for blocked content when enabled
   - Note: Without this, the age evaluation feature will be disabled

+- **With CallMeBot Signal API**:
+  - Receive instant notifications via Signal messaging app when inappropriate content is detected
+  - Detailed information about blocked content including title, artist, album, and reason for blocking
+  - Works seamlessly with the auto-skip feature
+  - Note: Without this, notifications will only appear in the web interface

 ## System Requirements
 **Note**: *This application has only been tested in WSL2 on Windows, but should work fine in Linux as well*